frePPLe/frepple/doc/erp-integration/odoo-connector/overview.rst

 * | The integration has been developed and tested with the latest versions of Odoo.
   | We support the last 3 versions of Odoo connectors (currently the v14, v15 and v16).

+Below are the slides presented during the Odoo user conference in October 2022 where we describe how frePPLe solves Odoo customer business cases.

+.. raw:: html

+   <iframe src="https://www.slideshare.net/slideshow/embed_code/key/LJvg4KnDyJlmYl?hostedIn=slideshare&page=upload" width="597" height="486" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px 1px 0; margin-bottom:5px; max-width: 100%;" allowfullscreen=""></iframe>

-Here are the slides presented during the Odoo user conference in October 2016.
+Below are the slides presented during the Odoo user conference in October 2016:

 .. raw:: html